 Rand (Randal Leeb-du Toit) is a multifaceted serial entrepreneur and seasoned technologist with a unique blend of vision, oversight and operational experience.
 A consummate business artist, he has changed thinking at some of the world’s largest publishing houses, jumpstarted over 30 businesses and raised more than half a billion dollars.
 He has software deployed across over 2 billion devices, filed and managed a large patent portfolio and his pan-continental canvas extends across a wide range of high tech and media arenas.

 His main focus, as Chairman and CEO of EXOscalr, is on elite performance coaching.
 He is a sought after trusted adviser to high growth scale up CEOs, Boards of Directors and other leaders who represent a blend of skill, creativity and a passion for changing the world.
+He not only draws on his extensive global experience at the forefront of building and growing the world’s leading companies, but also his personal learnings from his sudden cardiac death experience and subsequent stroke in early 2014.
+He has written about his personal journey.

 For a number of years he worked at Gartner, the world’s leading information technology research and advisory company.
 As an analyst in the Executive Leadership & Innovation group he focused on a mix between: